 What exactly will each athlete receive in our Summer programs?

-- Beyond the Superhero Education Program and Workshop.
-Life is more than sports, and for many athletes that go on to play in college and beyond we want to discuss the rigors of the schedule and demands of life beyond sport.
+Beyond the Superhero Education Program and Workshop.
+One of the biggest parts of our program is education.
+Life is more than sports, and for many athletes that go on to play in college and beyond we want to discuss the rigors of the schedule and demands of life beyond sport, as well as discuss tools they can utilize physically and mentally to be even more successful in their training.
+Every other Saturday session will be a lift and learn dedicated to various topics.

 What does a session look like?